rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 It sure looked and worked like the *good old Arduino* Java/C++ 1.n IDE I had used for nearly 20 years on Macs for a variety of projects, even though it was a newer 2.0 series program (supposedly) completely rewritten in TypeScript/Javascript...

-*Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier projects.**
+*Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier projects.** Only a basic list of standard Arduinos, including the Mega 2560, was available through the Boards Menu item.

 *There was no standard Board Manager selection on the 2.1.0.5 IDE Tools Menu, and there was no Preference window element for entering URLs.*